DocsWebApps/application-support-dashboard/README.md

 firstly install Docker and Docker Compose on your server.

 Then use the docker-compose file that is part of this repository in src/main/docker/docker-compose.yml.
-PLease replace the following configuration settings in the docker-compose.yml file with your own values.
+Please replace the following configuration settings in the docker-compose.yml file with your own values.

     {port} - this will be the port you want to use to connect to the application on the host, eg. 80 {db-directory} - this is where the Maria DB files will be stored on your host using Docker volumes